Mortgage Interest Rates

 - Looking to raise additional finance on top of your existing mortgage or buy to let mortgage? - we have access to a range of finance solutions

-"The essence of the Fair Mortgages service is professional independent mortgage and protection advice brought to you by a team of specialist advisers and experienced administration support.
-With the recent changes (long overdue) to the mortgage industry, the message from the Regulator and lenders to the UK public is to get professional advice.
+"The essence of the Fair Mortgages service is professional independent mortgage and protection advice brought to you by a team of specialist advisers and experienced administration support".

 As your mortgage is such an important transaction, good advice is imperative.